-Engaging in any behavior specifically prohibited by a faculty member in the course syllabus or during class discussion.
+- Engaging in behavior specifically prohibited by an instructor in the course syllabus or during any academic assignments.

 An incident of academic misconduct may be resolved and a sanction assessed in a meeting between the faculty member and student.
 The faculty member should confer with the Department of Student Conduct and Community Standards to determine whether any prior academic misconduct has occurred.
 If there is no history of prior academic misconduct and the student and faculty member agree on the facts of the incident and the proposed sanction, the matter can be resolved informally through the use of the Academic Misconduct Notification Form located on the Department of Student Conduct and Community Standards webpage.
 If agreement has been reached and the Academic Misconduct Notification Form has been signed by both the student and faculty member a copy should be retained by the faculty member and student, and the original should be sent to the Department of Student Conduct and Community Standards.